okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 ### Authorization Server Metadata
 {:.api .api-operation}

+OpenID Connect: {% api_opertion get /.well-known/openid-configuration %} {% api_lifecycle ea %}

-{% api_operation get /oauth2/:authorizationServerId/.well-known/oauth-authorization-server %} {% api_lifecycle beta %}
+Oauth 2.0: {% api_operation get /oauth2/:authorizationServerId/.well-known/oauth-authorization-server %} {% api_lifecycle beta %}

 This API endpoint returns metadata related to an Authorization Server that can be used by clients to programmatically configure their interactions with Okta.
 This API doesn't require any authentication and returns a JSON object with the following structure.